adamsilver/fdpb/filter.md

-# Filter
+# A filter form

-- don't use links and make them look like checkboxes/radios (material honesty)
-- and for checkbox
-- OR for radio
-- one submit (save many requests)
+## Don't make links look like checkboxes or radios

+Material honesty - check Resilient Web Design book for ref.

+## AND FILTER

+Checkboxes

+## OR FILTER

+Radios

+## One submit

+Save many ajax requests.
-- is ajax worth it
+If loading up entire page is ajax worth it etc.